MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-use-environment-variables-in-a-build.md

 ## Reference environment variables

- All environment variables are available to the Microsoft Build Engine (MSBuild) project file as properties.
+ All environment variables that are valid MSBuild property names are available to the Microsoft Build Engine (MSBuild) project file as properties.
+Valid property names are described in [MSBuild properties](msbuild-properties.md).
+For example, environment variables that begin with a number are not available in MSBuild.

 > [!NOTE]
 > If the project file contains an explicit definition of a property that has the same name as an environment variable, the property in the project file overrides the value of the environment variable.